Build Awesome Things. Quickly.

 Bacterial reasons aside, there are two crucial reasons why I only scratch my own itches.

 - I can’t emphatically solve problems that I don’t have.
 Subtle details make big differences.
 I’m sure I could make a website that decently solves some problem for breastfeeding mothers.
-But, as I don’t currently have any breastfeeding-related problems, I’d royally fuck up the subtleties.
+But, as I don’t currently have any breastfeeding-related problems, I’d fall apart the subtleties.

 - Passion, as was discussed in the last chapter, is overrated.
 But caring is not.
 Which isn’t to say that I don’t care about breastfeeding problems.
 In the social media sense - where I want everyone to think that I care deeply about everything and am the nicest person ever - yes I care.
 But I don’t really care.
 And how can I care about a project if I don’t care about the underlying problem it’s solving?